Pregnancy Trimester 1

 6 Weeks pregnant – Embryo 3mm in length

-7 Weeks pregnant - the heart starts to beat; embryo has it’s placenta (which becomes the afterbirth) and the amnio sac.
+7 Weeks pregnant - fetus heart starts to beat; embryo has it’s placenta and the amnio sac.
 The placenta attaches to the wall of the uterus (womb) to get oxygen and nutrients for your baby-to-be!

 8 Weeks pregnant – Embryo 1.3mm (about 1/2inch).
-The spinal cord looks like a tail and the head is very large compared to the body
+Large head compared to the body - and the spinal cord looks like a tail.

 Possible Effects on You:

 Expecting mothers can still have morning sickness (nausea of pregnancy) and feel extremely tired and exhausted.
 You still need to go to the toilet to empty your bladder frequently.
 Breasts are tender and getting bigger, and if you have been eating normally - you may have put on some weight.
 Remember all drugs, alcohol, nicotine, prescription and illegal drugs can permanently damage your unborn baby - so discuss this with your Doctor.